birdandhike.com logo

 Cassin's Finches have streaked undertail coverts

-Cassin's Finch (Carpodacus cassinii) Notice not a hint on an eyebrow line on this one, but see the next photo.
+Cassin's Finch (Carpodacus cassinii) Not a hint on an eyebrow line on this one, but see the next photo.

 Cassin's Finch (Carpodacus cassinii) Cassin's Finches usually show no eyebrow line, but this has a hint of a line above and behind the eye.
 Not visible in this photo, but the undertail coverts are streaked.
 The bill is long and pointed.